 Popular Western Union and MoneyGram both have a presence in Albania and can send a cash payment quickly, but these speedy transfers can be expensive.
-An online specialist like Ria or World First could save you money with lower fees and stronger exchange rates.
-And if you’re in one of the 10 countries it services, Vodafone’s M-Pesa is an option.
+An online specialist like World First could save you money with lower fees and stronger exchange rates.
+And as of 2015, Vodafone’s M-Pesa has expanded it’s service to Albania.

 Compare money transfer services

 Use our comparison calculator to assess transfer fees, exchange rates and other details for sending funds overseas with our money transfer partners.
 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.
 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.